-Listen up burger lovers, this Thursday falls on National Burger Day, which means we get to tuck into rich, cheeseburgers on a school night (as if we needed an excuse!).
+Listen up burger lovers, this Thursday falls on National Burger Day, which means we get to tuck into rich, cheeseburgers to kick off the bank holiday weekend (as if we needed an excuse!).
 Only this year, we’ve decided to switch things up a little.
-We’ve rounded up the best nine restaurants to head to for an indulgent veggie burger with all of your usual trimmings and more.
+We’ve rounded up the best restaurants and burger bars to head to for an indulgent veggie burger with all of your usual trimmings and more.

 From The Vurger Co.’s incredible spicy, layered buffalo chicken burg to Mac & Wild’s vegan cheesy fondue number, here are nine restaurants offering London’s best veggie and vegan burgers.